4ndygu/civicrm_osdi/docs/index.md

 #### 3. Configure a Mapping

 This is technically also optional, but it may be useful if you want a different way for certain Civi fields to map to different OSDI objects for different endpoints.
 The endpoint for editing the mapping endpoint is at `/civicrm/osdi/mapping`.
-You will be presented with a page that contains the default contact to OSDI endpoint, which looks like this:
+You will be presented with a page that contains the default contact to OSDI endpoint, which looks like this, though the label should say "Server's local time zone":

 ![osdi mapping image](https://raw.githubusercontent.com/4ndygu/civicrm_osdi/master/civicrm_mapping.png)